FC Dallas: Affiliated teams

 FC Dallas was formally associated with Oklahoma City Energy FC of the USL Championship, the second tier of the American soccer pyramid.
 They were affiliated with Arizona United SC of the USL in 2015.
 Abroad, the team was previously affiliated to Tigres de la UANL of Mexico and Clube Atlético Paranaense of Brazil.

 On November 2, 2018, it was announced by United Soccer League that Dallas would be granted a side to play in USL League One, its newly created third division for 2019.
 The club then officially announced their name, North Texas SC, and crest on December 6, 2018.
-The club is owned and operated by FC Dallas.
+The club is owned and operated by FC Dallas and now plays in the MLS Next Pro league.

 Sponsorship

-Pizza Hut was the title sponsor of the club's stadium and complex when it opened in 2005.
+In 2005, Pizza Hut was the title sponsor of the club's stadium and complex when it opened.
 On June 27, 2012, FC Dallas reached a three-year sponsorship deal with AdvoCare, a Plano-based health and wellness company, worth US$7.5M making AdvoCare the official jersey sponsor.
 After the 2012 season, Pizza Hut ended their relationship with the club, and the stadium was temporarily renamed as FC Dallas Stadium.
 In September 2013 FC Dallas reached a long-term deal with Toyota to be official stadium naming rights partners, and the stadium was once again renamed, this time as Toyota Stadium.
 In October 2014 FC Dallas and AdvoCare announced an extension of the jersey sponsorship through 2020.
 In February 2021, FC Dallas announced MTX Group, a B2B information technology company based in Frisco, to be its new shirt sponsor, with Advocare remaining as the team's sleeve sponsor.
 In January 2023, FC Dallas announced a sponsorship deal with Children's Health and UT Southwestern to be its new jersey sponsors.